kaffashzadeh/OzoneIran/README.md

 - map the stations

-More information can be found in: [Assessment of Tropospheric Ozone Products from CAMS Reanalysis and CAMS Daily Forecast using Observations over North and Northwest of Iran]()
+More information can be found in: [Assessment of Tropospheric Ozone Products from CAMS Reanalysis and CAMS Daily Forecast using Observations over North and Northwest of Iran.](https://doi.org/10.5194/gmd-2022-138)

 *_*